-Each year the Compensation Committee will establish award opportunities and performance targets for participants in the Cash Incentive Plan.
-The performance goals and payout formulas need not be the same for each participant.
-The Compensation Committee will also designate one or more performance periods, which may be based on a fiscal year or any other period designated by the committee.
-The maximum amount payable to any Covered Officer (as defined in the Cash Incentive Plan) for any calendar year under the Cash Incentive Plan shall be \$3,000,000.

-Following the close of a performance period, the Compensation Committee will evaluate the Company's actual performance against the performance targets to determine the actual bonus to be paid under the Cash Incentive Plan.
-Participants must achieve the performance goals established by the Compensation Committee in order to receive an award under the Cash Incentive Plan.
+Cash Awards.
+Each year, the Compensation Committee will establish award opportunities and performance targets for cash awards under the terms of the Omnibus Plan, including performance goals and payout formulas, which need not be the same for each participant.
+The Compensation Committee will also designate one or more performance periods, which may be based on a fiscal year or other period designated by the committee.
+Following the close of the performance period, the Compensation Committee will evaluate the Company's actual performance against the performance targets to determine the actual cash award to be paid under the Omnibus Plan (if any).